 A traditional or mini facelift lifts sagging skin and improves facial contours, turning back the clock by about 12 years.
 This procedure requires incisions, unlike dermal fillers or neurotoxins, but results generally last 10 years or more.
 A facelift is typically performed under local anesthesia and can take anywhere from 2 to 6 hours.
 Your plastic surgeon can make the incisions behind the ears and into the hairline so the scar can be easily hidden.

 Plan for around 2 weeks of recovery after your facelift.
 You can also pair dermal fillers or fat injections with your facelift to infuse your face with additional volume.
-This previous blog suggests more procedures that you can combine with a facelift.
+This previous blog suggests eyelid surgery and other complementary procedures that you can combine with a facelift.

 Fat Injections